path-cc/path-cc.github.io/about.md

 paradigm for decades.

-PATh brings together two entities with a strong history of supporting dHTC-enabled research: the Center for High Throughput Computing (CHTC) and the
+PATh brings together two entities with a strong history of supporting dHTC-enabled research: the
+<a href="https://chtc.cs.wisc.edu/">Center for High Throughput Computing (CHTC)</a> and the
-<a href="http://www.opensciencegrid.org/">Open Science Grid (OSG)</a> Consortium.
-The team that founded CHTC at University of
+<a href="http://www.opensciencegrid.org/">Open Science Grid (OSG)</a>
-Wisconsin–Madison pioneered, in the mid 1990s, the concept and principles of HTC and has advanced and sustained the <a href="http://research.cs.wisc.edu/htcondor/">HTCondor Software Suite (HTCSS)</a> ever since.
+Consortium.
+The team that founded CHTC at University of Wisconsin–Madison pioneered, in the mid 1990s, the concept and principles of HTC and has advanced and sustained the
+<a href="http://research.cs.wisc.edu/htcondor/">HTCondor Software Suite (HTCSS)</a> ever
+since.
 Roughly in parallel and driven by the needs of physics researchers, a diverse and multidisciplinary collaboration laid the foundation of the OSG in the late 1990s to develop, deploy, operate, and sustain a shared and global